Is it Safe to Drink San Diego Tap Water?

 Protect Your Health, Protect Your Family

 Regardless of San Diego’s promises for safe drinking water, it’s up to you to select a water source that is clean and free of harmful impurities.
 Even if the water source is the most reliable in the city, it is often contaminated due to galvanized steel pipes that leach toxins as the water travels to your home.
+A water softener designed specifically for San Diego water is something that you should look into.

 Children are at the greatest risk to these harmful contaminants in San Diego tap water when toxic exposure happens during the child’s developmental years.
 Lead can damage the brain and nervous system, herbicide traces can cause hormone disruption, fluoride can cause dental complications, and more.
 The list of potential medical complications is continuing to expand as researchers find more evidence linked to the dangers of drinking San Diego tap water.